 - Treatment or conviction for use of alcohol or drugs

 Life insurance contracts will often contain a homicide clause relating to accidental deaths.
 Expect the claims department to obtain a police report to verify that the beneficiary was not involved in the incident – either directly or indirectly.
-A report implicating the beneficiary is another reason to deny a claim.
+A report implicating the possible recipient in the murder is another reason to deny a claim.

 The homicide clause protects both the issuing company and the insured.
 Nobody wants a situation where a beneficiary has an incentive to hasten another person’s demise.